 I’ve touched more on the internet situation in Africa here.
 If you are just coming to Africa for a two to three week holiday you will be more than fine with the internet speeds.
 We’ve only stayed in a few lodges in Africa that didn’t have any access to internet.
 Most holiday goers will have the connection abilities to check email, post to Facebook, and Skype call home.
 If you are doing more of the overland and camping thing like we did, I would advise picking up a local sim card at the airport and loading it with data so you can stay connected on the go.

 Sometimes, it’s hard to understand why anyone would want to head to Africa when there are just so many animals that can kill humans.
 Lions are not exactly friendly and although elephants are considered “gentle giants” they can and do squash a human in an instant.
 Some may read about lion attacks and elephant encounters and swear off the continent as a whole.
-The reality of these wildlife interactions usually have some aspect of human error.
+The reality of these wildlife interactions usually has some aspect of human error.
 Don’t go swimming or hang out on the banks of the Zambezi River, respect animals personal space, and don’t walk around wildlife areas alone without a torch at night.
-At the end of the day animals attack when they feel threatened.
+At the end of the day, animals attack when they feel threatened.

 It’s worth noting that the majority of human deaths caused by animals occurs to locals.
 Sadly, it is the people that live with the African wildlife every day that are more susceptible to hippo attacks, snake bites, and elephant confrontations.
-The chance of a tourist getting hurt from a wild animal are slim.
+The chance of a tourist getting hurt by a wild animal is slim.
 Most tour operators and lodges take safety measures to ensure a safe trip to Africa for their guests.

 It’s always hot in Africa, right?
 Not exactly.
 Africa is diverse with tall mountain ranges, vast savannah, coastal regions, and lush rainforests.
 There are also two main seasons in Africa – dry and rainy.
 No matter the terrain or season the African heat is no reason to avoid traveling Africa.